 If the market surveillance authority determines that a website does not meet the legal requirements, it will first issue a request to (re-)establish accessibility.
 If these requests are repeatedly ignored, the authority can order the cessation of electronic commerce until compliance is achieved.

-What does online accessibility mean?
+What does accessibility on the Internet mean?

 There are many barriers on websites and in online stores.
 A common example of a barrier is when the colors of the texts and backgrounds are not contrasted strongly enough.
 This can quickly make it difficult or even impossible for visually impaired people to read these texts.
 The use of the tab key for blind people and some people with limited mobility to navigate a website is also a good example of barriers in an online store: the store should definitely be programmed to allow these people to navigate through the site using the keyboard.